-There are multiple ways in which genomic sequencing of patients’ cancer samples can be helpful, including cancer risk prediction, cancer prognosis and diagnosis, to identifying personalized and precision cancer treatments.
-There are many companies offering varied sequencing tests and the right test will need to be identified based on specific context and cancer type.
-Some tests are covered by insurance but most are based on self-pay.
+There are multiple ways in which genome/genomic sequencing of patients’ cancer samples can be helpful, including cancer risk prediction, cancer prognosis and diagnosis, and identifying personalized and precision cancer treatment.
+There are many companies offering varied genetic sequencing tests for cancer and the right test will need to be identified based on specific context and cancer type.
+Some genetic tests offered by these companies are covered by insurance but most are based on self-pay.

 Scanning through reviews, articles, blogs, recommendations etc post a cancer diagnosis can be overwhelming.
 There is a lot of information, new terminology and recommended tests which most of us are clueless about.
 Tumor sequencing, cancer/tumor profiling, next-generation sequencing, targeted panels, whole-exome sequencing, molecular characteristics of the cancer, are all the jargon that we encounter.
 What do these mean and how are these helpful?

 Let us start with some cancer basics.
 Cancer is an uncontrolled growth of certain cells in our body that have become abnormal due to an accumulation of genetic changes in our cellular DNA, called mutations or genomic aberrations.
 DNA is made up of 4 alphabet nucleotides, the sequence of which makes up the genes that give instructions to make the proteins that drive the functions of our cells, tissues and organs.
 Sequencing is the decoding of the genomic content of the cells.
 DNA from the cancer cells and normal non-cancer cells can be isolated and thanks to the innovations and advances in next-generation sequencing technologies, can be deciphered at the level of the nucleotide sequence.
 Comparison of the cancer and control DNA sequences gives information on the new and acquired changes that when further analyzed give insights into the underlying abnormalities that are driving the disease.

 Different Types of Sequencing